-The Tucson Jazz Music Foundation has been able to provide scholarships since 2012 to students whose families are experiencing financial difficulties, to students who are without families, and to students who can emotionally benefit from being part of a team with a purpose ~ learning, performing and preserving an American art form.
-This reality has only been possible thanks to generous donations and gifts from you.
+The Tucson Jazz Music Foundation has been able to provide scholarships since 2012 to students whose families are experiencing financial difficulties, to students who are without families, and to students who can emotionally benefit from being part of a ‘team with a purpose’ ~ learning, performing and preserving an American art form.
+This has only been possible thanks to generous donations and gifts from individuals.

-Here are ways you may give.
+Here are more formal ways you may give.
 Click on the Subject Title that interests you or just keep reading/scrolling.

 Most donations are as a result of a performance by students of the Tucson Jazz Institute, a community music school producing some of the finest student jazz musicians in the country.
 Not only are they outstanding musicians that play great music, they bring joy and amazement to anyone who hears them.
 Audiences are motivated to: